isabella232/pywps.org/docs/index.md

 ## PyWPS 3.x - stable

 * [Official documentation](http://geopython.github.io/pywps/doc/build/html/) -
-  use this for installation, configuration and process setup, as well as linked API docs.
+  use this for installation, configuration and process setup, as well as the linked API docs.
 * [Tutorial](http://jachym.github.io/pywps-tutorial/build/html/index.html) - we use this as
-  fast introduction at workshops.
+  a fast introduction at workshops.

-## PyWPS 4.x - development
+## PyWPS 4.x - in development

 * [Official documentation](http://pywps.readthedocs.org/en/latest/)